tvheadend/tvheadend/docs/class/passwd.md

 <tvh_include>inc/add_grid_entry</tvh_include>

+####Example

+This is an example of a password entry.

 !['Add Password dialog'](static/img/doc/configpasswdadd.png)

-Be aware that the username you enter must match a username/entry in the [Access Entries](class/access_entry) tab for it to apply.
+Be aware that the username you enter here must match a username/entry in the [Access Entries](class/access_entry) tab for it to apply.
 You may have multiple password entries for the same username if you wish.